 - ‘The degree of damage depends upon the distance from the center of the bomb blast, which is called the hypocenter or ground zero.’

-- 1.1 The site of the World Trade Center in New York, destroyed by terrorists on 11 September 2001.
+- 1.1 The site of the former World Trade Center in New York City in the wake of the terrorist attacks of September 11, 2001.

 - ‘As we walked through Katanea's ground zero, it looks like an act of God.’

 - ‘In Indonesia's Aceh province, fast emerging as the quake's ground zero, survivors scrabbled for food among mud and corpses.’